XiaoYunhan/Quantum-Monte-Carlo-for-Exotic-Option-Pricing/README.md

   The option payoff is then $f(S_{avg})$ instead of $f(S_T)$.
 - **American options** require estimating early exercise value at each time step, often using Least Squares Monte Carlo (LSMC).

-Monte Carlo provides a general, flexible framework for pricing such options, though its slow convergence motivates the need for **Quantum Monte Carlo (QMC)**, which we discuss next.
+Monte Carlo provides a general, flexible framework for pricing such options, though its slow convergence motivates the need for **Quantum Monte Carlo**, which we discuss next.

 ## Quantum Monte Carlo